tomafro/tomafro.net/site/_posts/2009-08-14-zsh-completion-for-gem-and-gem-open.markdown

 ---
 I've been trying to get my head around the ZSH completion system.
 It's not easy, but I'm slowly making progress.

 Here's my first semi-successful attempt.
-It provides command completion for `gem` (including installed commands) and gem name completion for specific gem commands (currently just `open` and `update`).
+It provides command completion for `gem` (including installed commands) and gem name completion for specific gem commands (`update`, and `open` from [Adam Sanderson](http://tomafro.net/2009/05/adam-sandersons-open-gem)).

 So typing `gem <tab>` gives a list of possible commands, whilst `gem open <tab>` will complete with the names of the currently installed gems.